U-M Faculty, Staff, & Students

-- U-M units may apply for State Board-Continuing Education Unites (SB-CEUs) through the Center for Educational Outreach.
+- U-M units may apply for State Continuing Education Clock Hours (SCECH) through the Center for Educational Outreach.

 - Wolverine Express is a school visitation program in which a diverse group of U-M faculty, staff, and students assemble as a team and travel to visit select high schools located across the state of Michigan.
 While at the high schools, faculty, staff, and students participate in presentations designed to promote academic success and college aspiration.

 - The University Outreach Council consists of representatives from units on campus that engage in educational outreach.
 The Council convenes once a month to enhance collaboration and coordination across campus and share information about best practices in educational outreach.

 Conversations on Promoting Pathways and Access to Higher Education Speaker Series